 Abstract.
 The ongoing global, yet spatially inhomogeneous warming prompts the inspection of decadal variability in the extratropical upper-tropospheric circulation properties.
-This study provides observational evidence in this regard by utilizing reanalysis data to unveil past trends in the probability distribution of Rossby wave packet (RWP) amplitude (E), phase $(\Phi)$ , and phase speed $(c_p)$ that may creep behind interannual variability.
-First, a comparison between the NE Pacific and N Atlantic regions indicates that the 300 hPa E probability distribution exhibits a seasonally- and regionally-varying decadal variability.
-No apparent discrepancy arises between different reanalysis datasets, except from the JJA season where the historical ones two tested historical reanalyses systematically underestimate E compared to the three tested modern-era reanalyses.
-Further exploiting the local in space and time character of the employed diagnostics in ERA5 reveals that, while many areas experience pronounced RWP property variations at interannual and/or decadal time scales, patterns of robust statistically significant trends in the 1979- 2019 period do emerge.
+This study provides observational evidence in this regard by utilizing reanalysis data to unveil past examine the past interannual-to-decadal variability and unveil trends in the probability distribution of Rossby wave packet (RWP) amplitude (E), phase ( $\Phi$ ), and phase speed ( $c_n$ ) that may creep behind interannual variability.

+- 5 First, a comparison between the NE Pacific and N Atlantic regions indicates that the 300 hPa E probability distribution exhibits a seasonally- and regionally-varying decadal variability.
+No apparent discrepancy arises between different reanalysis datasets, except from the JJA season where the two tested two historical reanalyses systematically underestimate E compared to the three tested three modern-era reanalyses.
+Further exploiting the local in space and time character of the employed diagnostics in ERA5 reveals that, while many areas experience pronounced RWP property variations at interannual and/or decadal time - 10 scales, patterns of statistically significant trends in the 1979-2019 period do emerge.
 Notably, the Northern Hemisphere E field exhibits positive trends in N Pacific, NE Atlantic, and S Asia in DJF, whereas negative trends are found in a substantial portion of the extratropics in JJA.
 In terms of $c_p$ , distinct patterns characterize MAM, with positive trends in parts of N Atlantic and most of Europe and negative trends to the north of these regions and parts of N Pacific.
-The Southern Hemisphere features a poleward shift in the band of climatologically-maximum Evalues in DJF, widespread positive E trends in MAM, and positive $c_p$ trends in large parts of the extratropics in DJF and MAM.
-Assessing the decadal variability of RWP phase reveals zonally-extended patterns of alternating trends in the trough-ridge occurrence ratio for MAM in the Northern Hemisphere and JJA in both hemispheres.
+The Southern Hemisphere features a poleward shift in the band of climatologically-maximum E values in DJF, widespread positive E trends in MAM, and positive - 15 $c_p$ trends in large parts of the extratropics in DJF and MAM.
+Assessing the decadal variability of RWP phase reveals zonallyextended patterns of alternating trends in the trough-ridge occurrence ratio for MAM in the Northern Hemisphere and JJA in both hemispheres.
 Furthermore, no covariance is observed between area-averaged daily-mean E and $c_p$ at decadal time scales, as revealed by the $E-c_p$ bivariate probability distribution trends for the different regions and seasons.
-Finally, it is shown that many parts of N Pacific and N America experience a shift to increasing occurrence of large-amplitude and/or quasi-stationary RWPs in DJF during 1999-2019, thus reflecting the temporal variation in trends that characterizes; a manifestation of the pronounced interannual-to-decadal variability that characterizes the E and $c_p$ seasonal distributions in some areas and seasonsthat feature pronounced variability at interannual-to-decadal time scales.
-Overall, these results illuminate key aspects of the decadal variability and trends in RWP amplitude, phase, and phase speed and incite further investigations on their causes and implications in a rapidly changing climate.
+Finally, it is shown that many parts of N Pacific and N America experience a shift to increasing occurrence of large-amplitude and/or quasi- - stationary RWPs in DJF during 1999-2019; which is a manifestation of the pronounced interannual-to-decadal variability that characterizes the E and $c_p$ seasonal distributions in some areas and seasons.
+Overall, these results illuminate key aspects of the this study underscores that substantial seasonal and regional variations characterize the past decadal variability and trends in RWP amplitude, phase, and phase speed and incite further investigations on their causes and implications in a rapidly changing climate. that emerge in the seasonal probability distributions of key RWP properties.

-1 Introduction
+25 1 Introduction